mrz1836/codepipeline-to-github/README.md

-coverage                       Shows the test coverage create-env-key                 Creates a new key in KMS for a new stage create-secret                  Creates an secret into AWS SecretsManager decrypt                        Encrypts data using a KMY Key ID deploy                         Build, prepare and deploy encrypt                        Encrypts data using a KMY Key ID godocs                         Sync the latest tag with GoDocs help                           Show all commands available lambda                         Build a compiled version to deploy to Lambda
+coverage                       Shows the test coverage create-env-key                 Creates a new key in KMS for a new stage create-secret                  Creates an secret into AWS SecretsManager decrypt                        Decrypts data using a KMY Key ID (awscli v2) decrypt-deprecated             Decrypts data using a KMY Key ID (awscli v1) deploy                         Build, prepare and deploy encrypt                        Encrypts data using a KMY Key ID (awscli v2) godocs                         Sync the latest tag with GoDocs help                           Show all commands available lambda                         Build a compiled version to deploy to Lambda